renebarto/baremetal/doc/tutorials/13-logger.md

 36: // DEALINGS IN THE SOFTWARE.
 37: //
 38: //------------------------------------------------------------------------------
 39:
 40: #include "baremetal/Assert.h"
 41:
 42: #include "baremetal/Logger.h"
 43: #include "baremetal/System.h"
 44:
 45: /// @file
 46: /// Assertion functions implementation
 47:
 48: /// @brief Define log name
 49: LOG_MODULE("Assert");
 50:
 51: namespace baremetal {
 52:
-53: static void AssertionFailedDefault(const char* expression, const char* fileName, int lineNumber);
+53: #ifndef NDEBUG
 54:
-55: /// @brief Assertion callback function
-56: ///
-57: /// Set to the default assertion handler function at startup, but can be overriden
-58: static AssertionCallback *s_callback = AssertionFailedDefault;
-59:
-60: /// <summary>
-61: /// Log assertion failure and halt, is not expected to return (but may if a different assertion failure function is set up)
-62: /// </summary>
-63: /// <param name="expression">Expression to be printed</param>
-64: /// <param name="fileName">Filename of file causing the failed assertion</param>
-65: /// <param name="lineNumber">Line number causing the failed assertion</param>
-66: void AssertionFailed(const char *expression, const char *fileName, int lineNumber)
-67: {
-68:     if (s_callback != nullptr)
-69:         s_callback(expression, fileName, lineNumber);
-70: }
-71:
-72: /// <summary>
-73: /// Default failed assertion handler
-74: /// </summary>
-75: /// <param name="expression">Expression to be printed</param>
-76: /// <param name="fileName">Filename of file causing the failed assertion</param>
-77: /// <param name="lineNumber">Line number causing the failed assertion</param>
-78: static void AssertionFailedDefault(const char *expression, const char *fileName, int lineNumber)
-79: {
-80:     GetLogger().Log(fileName, lineNumber, LogSeverity::Panic, "assertion failed: %s", expression);
-81: }
-82:
-83: /// <summary>
-84: /// Reset the assertion failure handler to the default
-85: /// </summary>
-86: void ResetAssertionCallback()
-87: {
-88:     s_callback = AssertionFailedDefault;
-89: }
-90:
-91: /// <summary>
-92: /// Sets up a custom assertion failure handler
-93: /// </summary>
-94: /// <param name="callback">Assertion failure handler</param>
-95: void SetAssertionCallback(AssertionCallback* callback)
-96: {
-97:     s_callback = callback;
-98: }
-99:
-100: } // namespace baremetal
+55: static void AssertionFailedDefault(const char* expression, const char* fileName, int lineNumber);
+56:
+57: /// @brief Assertion callback function
+58: ///
+59: /// Set to the default assertion handler function at startup, but can be overriden
+60: static AssertionCallback* s_callback = AssertionFailedDefault;
+61:
+62: /// <summary>
+63: /// Log assertion failure and halt, is not expected to return (but may if a different assertion failure function is set up)
+64: /// </summary>
+65: /// <param name="expression">Expression to be printed</param>
+66: /// <param name="fileName">Filename of file causing the failed assertion</param>
+67: /// <param name="lineNumber">Line number causing the failed assertion</param>
+68: void AssertionFailed(const char* expression, const char* fileName, int lineNumber)
+69: {
+70:     if (s_callback != nullptr)
+71:         s_callback(expression, fileName, lineNumber);
+72: }
+73:
+74: /// <summary>
+75: /// Default failed assertion handler
+76: /// </summary>
+77: /// <param name="expression">Expression to be printed</param>
+78: /// <param name="fileName">Filename of file causing the failed assertion</param>
+79: /// <param name="lineNumber">Line number causing the failed assertion</param>
+80: static void AssertionFailedDefault(const char* expression, const char* fileName, int lineNumber)
+81: {
+82:     GetLogger().Log(fileName, lineNumber, LogSeverity::Panic, "assertion failed: %s", expression);
+83: }
+84:
+85: /// <summary>
+86: /// Reset the assertion failure handler to the default
+87: /// </summary>
+88: void ResetAssertionCallback()
+89: {
+90:     s_callback = AssertionFailedDefault;
+91: }
+92:
+93: /// <summary>
+94: /// Sets up a custom assertion failure handler
+95: /// </summary>
+96: /// <param name="callback">Assertion failure handler</param>
+97: void SetAssertionCallback(AssertionCallback* callback)
+98: {
+99:     s_callback = callback;
+100: }
+101:
+102: #else
+103:
+104: /// <summary>
+105: /// Reset the assertion failure handler to the default
+106: /// </summary>
+107: void ResetAssertionCallback()
+108: {
+109: }
+110:
+111: /// <summary>
+112: /// Sets up a custom assertion failure handler
+113: /// </summary>
+114: /// <param name="callback">Assertion failure handler</param>
+115: void SetAssertionCallback(AssertionCallback* callback)
+116: {
+117: }
+118:
+119: #endif
+120:
+121: } // namespace baremetal
 ```

+- Line 54-101: This section is only for non release builds
-- Line 53: We declare a static function `AssertionFailedDefault()` as the default assertion failure function
+- Line 55: We declare a static function `AssertionFailedDefault()` as the default assertion failure function
-- Line 55-58: We define a static variable to point to the set assertion failure handler function, which is set to `AssertionFailedDefault()` by default
+- Line 57-60: We define a static variable to point to the set assertion failure handler function, which is set to `AssertionFailedDefault()` by default
-- Line 60-70: We implement the function `AssertionFailed()` which is called when the `assert()` macro fails.
+- Line 62-72: We implement the function `AssertionFailed()` which is called when the `assert()` macro fails.
 This will call the set assertion failure handler function, if any
-- Line 72-81: We implement the default assertion failure handler function `AssertionFailedDefault()`, which logs a `Panic` message, and will then halt the system
+- Line 74-83: We implement the default assertion failure handler function `AssertionFailedDefault()`, which logs a `Panic` message, and will then halt the system
-- Line 83-89: We implement the function `ResetAssertionCallback()` which will reset the assertion failure handler function to default
+- Line 85-91: We implement the function `ResetAssertionCallback()` which will reset the assertion failure handler function to default
-- Line 91-98: We implement the function `SetAssertionCallback()` which will set a custom assertion failure handler function
+- Line 93-100: We implement the function `SetAssertionCallback()` which will set a custom assertion failure handler function
+- Line 103-118: This section is only for release builds
+- Line 104-109: We implement the function `ResetAssertionCallback()` which will not do anything
+- Line 111-117: We implement the function `SetAssertionCallback()` which will not do anything

-### Macros.h {#TUTORIAL_13_LOGGER_ASSERTION___STEP_4_MACROSH}
+### Macros.h {#TUTORIAL_13_LOGGER_ASSERTION___STEP_3_MACROSH}

 We use the construct `likely()` in the `assert()` macro.
 This needs to be defined.